ErpNetDocs/tech/concepts/erp-Instances.md

 ## The Query Tool

-The Query Tool is simple Postman-like tool for querying the database.
+The Query Tool is a simple Postman-like tool for querying the database.
 It does not have the visual building abilities of the Query Builder.
 However, it can represent all possible REST requests and is very simple to use.

 ##### NOTE